magemello/gulp-license-check/readme.md

 > gulp-license-check is a Gulp extension to check the presence of a specific header in all the files of a project, and give to you a log of all the files where the header is missing.
 Never miss again a license header in a file.

+> If you want to run this plugin from npm without using gulp you can use [license-check](https://github.com/magemello/license-check).
 ## Install

 ```